chidokun/chidokun.github.io/content/posts/software/mime-type-and-upload-file-problem.en-us.md

 In the file `real.png` Tika identified the correct MIME type.
 With the file `fake.zip`, Tika correctly identified the original MIME type of the file as `image/jpeg` despite being renamed `fake.zip`.

-The list of formats that Tika is supporting can be found[here](https://tika.apache.org/2.1.0/formats.html).
+The list of formats that Tika is supporting can be found [here](https://tika.apache.org/2.1.0/formats.html).

 # TL;DR